matejb6/matejb6/README.md

 # Hello 👋

 ## About me
 My name is Matej.
-I am a Software developer and Master of Electrical Engineering.
-My main occupation is web development using various technologies such as JavaScript, TypeScript, Angular, etc. I am curious and meticulous and I put extra effort in writing clean code.
+I am a Software developer and a Master of Electrical Engineering.
+My main occupation is web development using various technologies such as JavaScript, TypeScript, HTML, CSS, popular web dev frameworks, etc. I am curious and meticulous and I put extra effort in writing clean code.

 ## About my GitHub account
 This is my coding playground.
-I use it to sharpen my skills, to share ideas, to learn and play with various technologies and to try out anything dev wise that comes to my mind...
+I use it to sharpen my skills, to share ideas, to learn and play with various technologies and to try out whatever comes to my mind...
 Here you can find a few public repos I am working on.
-There are private repos too, which are not ready for public eyes yet or just my personal stuff.
+I would be happy if others can find something interesting and useful.
+There are private repos too, buy they are not ready for public eyes yet.

 ## Working on...
 I am currently working on a few repos for learning purposes.
-Also, I am adding content to my GitHub Pages profile page.

 <!--
 **matejb6/matejb6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.